klavins/ECEP520/week_5/README.md

 a[5] = 34;
 int x = a[3]; // 0.
 Non-existent keys map to default values of the value type
 ```
-Some implementations of Javascript actually do this for arrays.
+Some implementations of Javascript actually look something like this for arrays.

 You can iterate through the keys and value of a `map` with iterators.
 The order in which the interators visit the elements of the map is not guaranteed, so do not depend on it.
 For example, using the definition of `m` above,
 ```c++